8 crucial elements to understand before starting a factory in Indonesia

 Buying vs leasing a factory in Jakarta

 In Indonesia, companies can legally purchase or rent real estate.
-Both options have pros and cons, as they each have different benefits and drawbacks.
-It’s important to consider your specific needs and circumstances before deciding whether to buy or lease property.
+Both options have pros and cons, each with different benefits and drawbacks.
+It’s essential to consider your specific needs and circumstances before deciding whether to buy or lease property.

 Buying real estate in Jakarta